Protectorate (novel)

 Protectorate is a novel written by Mick Farren and published in 1984.

 Plot summary

-Protectorate is a novel in which the decadent rich live in their gleaming towers, while the lower Dwellers teem in poverty far below, and their alien overlords control humanity absolutely.
+Protectorate is a novel in which the decadent rich people live in gleaming towers, while the Lower Dwellers live in poverty crowded far below, while their alien overlords have absolute control over humanity.

 Reception

 Colin Greenland reviewed Protectorate for Imagine magazine, and stated that "Farren strolls once more down these mean streets with his hands in his pockets, cheerfully pessimistic.
 He quite likes it all. really.
 No great writer, Farren, but nobody's fool either, and that's quite valuable these days."